Limit-Theory-Redux/ltheory/README.md

 ![LT Screenshot](./res/tex2d/screenshot.png)

+# Getting Started with Ltheory
-# Prerequisites
+## Prerequisites

 To build Limit Theory, you'll need a few standard developer tools.
 All of them are available to download for free.

 - Python: https://www.python.org/downloads/
 - Git: https://git-scm.com/downloads
 - Git LFS: https://git-lfs.github.com/

+Below only required for Manually Compiling LT:
 - Visual Studio Community: https://visualstudio.microsoft.com/vs/
 - CMake: https://cmake.org/download/

-# Building

-With the above prerequisites installed, open a **Git Bash terminal**.

 ## Checking out the Repository
+First open a **Git Bash terminal**

-First, use `cd` to change directories to the place where you want to download LT.
+Then, use `cd` to change directories to the place where you want to download LT.
 - `cd ~/Desktop/<path where you want to put the LT source>`

 Before doing any other `git` commands, make sure LFS is installed: